turtlepod/Practice-Git/README.md

 * Content / Sidebar 1 / Sidebar 2
 * Sidebar 1 / Content / Sidebar 2

-#### Info
+Layout info:
 * **Content**: Main content of the page.
-* **Sidebar 1**: Primary Sidebar (300px width).
+* **Sidebar 1**: 300px width.
-* **Sidebar 2**: Secondary Sidebar (160px width).
+* **Sidebar 2**: 160px width.

-### Navigation Menus
+### Menus

-Genbu have two navigation menus.
+* **Navigation**<br/>
-* **Primary Navigation**: located below header with search form on the right side.
+Located below header with search form on the right side.
 On mobile device will use toggle and using menu name as toggle.
 When not set, it will display link to home page.
+* **Footer Links**<br/>
-* **Footer Links**: will be displayed as simple links in footer area.
-If not set, will not displayed.
+Will be displayed as simple links in footer area.
+If not set, will not be displayed.

 ### Custom Background:

-Genbu have custom background feature you can set custom background via WP Customize or background settings page.
+You can set custom background via WP Customize or Background settings page.

 ### Custom Header Image: